NachoColl/blockchain-web-services/docs/index.md

 #### A Unified Blockchain(s) API

-Blockchain Web Services provides a unified API to execute Blockchain Smart Contract transactions.

-For example, a simple 'https://api.bws.ninja/v1/call' API call is enough to save data to Ethereum without the need to manage keys or worry about blockchain fees.
+Blockchain Web Services provides a unified API to execute Blockchain Smart Contract transactions: a simple 'https://api.bws.ninja/v1/call' API call is enough to save data to Ethereum without the need to manage keys or worry about blockchain fees.

 <p align="center">
   <img src="img/Calling_Options.svg" />